Dizzy: Large-Scale Crawling and Analysis of Onion Services: Design

 \subsection{Applications}

-Two main challenges in accessing, interacting with, and analyzing crawled datasets are usability and flexibility.
-While existing technologies like analytical search engines and collaboration laboratories (colabs) represent solutions with desirable usability and flexibility trade-offs, they are rarely applied to onion services due to the lack of public, representative datasets.
-To enable researchers and analysts explore and analyze onion services at will and at scale, Dizzy offers similar technologies for the first time as independent, free-to-use web applications.\footnote{\url{https://dizzy.cibr.qcri.org}}\footnote{\url{https://colab.cibr.qcri.org}}
+Two main challenges in accessing and analyzing crawled datasets are usability and flexibility.
+While existing technologies like analytical search engines and collaboration laboratories (colabs) represent solutions with desirable trade-offs, they are rarely applied to onion services due to the lack of public, representative datasets.
+To enable researchers and analysts explore and analyze onion services at will and at scale, Dizzy offers similar technologies for the first time as free-to-use web applications.
+For example, Figure~\ref{fig:analysis-applications-search} shows a sample search query and result returned by Dizzy's search application.\footnote{\url{https://dizzy.cibr.qcri.org}}